Returned to lender The Met accepts temporary loans of art both for short-term exhibitions and for long-term display in its galleries.

 The unfinished palace at Mshatta near Amman, Jordan is the largest of the Umayyad palaces.
 Resembling a fortress with its twenty-five semicircular towers and monumental entrance gate, it had a grand audience hall on the same axis as the entrance.
 The gatehouse complex near the entrance included a mosque.
 The exterior walls flanking the entrance gate were covered with elaborately carved decoration in the Byzantine tradition.
 The building may have been ordered by the Umayyad caliph al-Walid II (r.
 743–44) to welcome those returning from the pilgrimage (hajj) to Mecca and then left unfinished at his death.

-This elaborately decorated fragment was part of the tip of a triangle on the faade at Mshatta that defined the decoration of the external walls.
+This elaborately decorated fragment was part of the tip of a triangle on the faade at Mshatta that defined the decoration of the external walls.
 To the left of the tip is scrolling vegetation and to the right is a portion of a beaded medallion.

-Due to rights restrictions, this image cannot be enlarged, viewed at full screen, or downloaded.
+This image cannot be enlarged, viewed at full screen, or downloaded.